Cerula/Cerula/README.md

 - 👋 Hi, I’m Matias
 - 👀 I’m interested in learn and improve myself in programming and languages
-- 🌱 I’m currently learning c# , sql , github and english
+- 🌱 I’m currently learning python , sql , github and english
-- 💞️ I’m looking to collaborate on diffrent proyect on .net
+- 💞️ I’m looking to collaborate on diffrent Data analityc, sql and python
 - 📫 How to reach me , please seand me a messague at matiascerutti90@gmail.com

 <!---